eakoning/Raspberry-Pi/index.md

 `history -c`

 ### Aliasses
-in de home folder (~) vind je het .bashrc bestand.

-daarin zijn de aliasen gedefinieerd.
+Predefined aliasses are defined in the `~/.bashrc` file in your home folder, hence the `~`.
+Easily edit this file with the command

-wijzigingen kun je doen dmv `sudo nano ~/.bashrc`
+`sudo nano ~/.bashrc`

-> Opnieuw laden van settings in je .bashrc file kan dmv de **dot source notatie**.
-_Let op de punt (vandaar de dot) waarmee het commando begint._
+> Reloading the settings of the ~/.bashrc file can be done by using a dot.

 `. ~/.bashrc`